X-Men Origins: Wolverine: Cast

 Additionally, Tim Pocock portrays the young Scott Summers.
 Max Cullen and Julia Blake portrayed Travis Hudson and Heather Hudson, an elderly couple who take care of Wolverine after his adamantium bonding.
 The Hudsons are heavily adapted from the comics' James MacDonald and Heather Hudson.
 Tahyna Tozzi portrays Emma, a mutant with the power to turn her skin into diamond, who in the film is Silverfox's sister.
 The film depiction of Emma was originally intended to be Emma Frost.
 However it was noted that she does not exhibit the character's traditional telepathic abilities.
 It is later revealed by Bryan Singer that this character is actually not Emma Frost, but instead a mutant with similar abilities.
+January Jones portrayed the actual Emma Frost in the next film, X-Men: First Class.
 Wolverine's parents also appeared in the film; Aaron Jeffery portrayed Thomas Logan while Alice Parkinson portrayed Elizabeth Howlett and Peter O'Brien appeared as John Howlett.
 The film includes numerous cameo appearances of younger versions of characters from the previous films, including Jason Stryker (William's lobotomized telepathic son whom he keeps in cryogenic suspension).
 There was a cameo for a young Storm, which can be seen in the trailer, but it was removed from the released film.

-Patrick Stewart (digitally rejuvenated) also makes an uncredited cameo as a younger Charles Xavier / Professor X who appeared to have not yet lost the use of his legs.
+Patrick Stewart (digitally rejuvenated) also makes an uncredited cameo as a younger Professor Charles Xavier who appeared to have not yet lost the use of his legs.
 Asher Keddie played Dr. Carol Frost.
 Poker player Daniel Negreanu has a cameo.
 Phil Hellmuth wanted to join him but was unable because he committed to an event in Toronto.
 X-Men co-creator Stan Lee said he would cameo, but Lee ended up not appearing in the film as he could not attend filming in Australia.